Sofizzz18/Sofizzz18/README.md

 ## Featured Project
 🔍 **E-Commerce Sentiment Analysis**
-Sentiment classification system for 5,568 product reviews using SVM and Naive Bayes, achieving up to 94.43% accuracy.
+Sentiment classification system for 5,568 product reviews using SVM and Naive Bayes, achieving up to  96.41% and 92.73% accuracy respectively.
 Deployed as an interactive web app using Streamlit.

 ## Certifications